-The primary risk associated with fixed-income securities is that the borrower will default on its obligation.
+The primary risk associated with fixed-income securities is that the borrower will default on their obligation.
 Such risks are reflected in the interest or coupon rate offered by the asset, with securities having a higher risk of default providing investors with higher interest rates.

-Additional hazards include exchange rate risk for assets denominated in a currency other than the US dollar (for example, foreign government bonds) and interest rate risk, which is the risk that interest rate fluctuations would affect the market value of a fixed-income security an investor owns.
+Additionally, Fixed Income Instruments include exchange rate risk for assets denominated in a currency other than the US dollar (for example, foreign government bonds) and interest rate risk, which is the risk that interest rate fluctuations would affect the market value of a fixed-income security an investor owns.

 For instance, if an investor owns a 10-year bond paying 3% interest and interest rates rise and new 10-year bonds are released paying 4% interest, the investor’s bond paying 3% interest becomes less valuable.

 Fixed income instruments as the name suggests, are Instruments providing fixed rates of income to investors.
 This becomes a hassle when the interest rates rise and you are locked in your investment with lower rates.